sursatech/employee-info-app/README.md

 # EMPLOYEE MANAGEMENT SYSTEM
 # from codebase

-A modern React app for managing employee information with TypeScript and Tailwind CSS.
+** A modern React app for managing employee information with TypeScript and Tailwind CSS**
 ## Quick Setup

 1. **Install dependencies**